aman29april/Eventz/README.md

 ```
 ### Assumptions
 * Every clock event has a username field, which should be unique for the users.
-* Username will have length between 0 and 40
+* Username will have length between 3 and 40.
+* While displaying username on home page, it's trimmed if length is more than 10.